tendermint/tendermint/docs/rfc/rfc-017-abci++-vote-extension-propag.md

     being fed a block without extensions to make it believe it is late, in a similar way as explained for Solution 2.

+    This solution can be implemented in normal operation of Tendermint, but notably cannot be used when upgrading from a previous version of Tendermint that did not implement vote extensions.
+The previous version of Tendermint did not have any vote extension data, so nodes transitioning to use vote extensions must agree on the initial height during which vote extension data will be required.
+Additional discussion of this is included in the [upgrade path](#upgrade-path) section.

 ### Feasibility of the Proposed Solutions

 Solution 0, besides the drawbacks described in the previous section, provides guarantees that are